Directed Self-Placement

-The Writing Program's Directed Self-Placement (DSP) process empowers first-year students to select the Academic Inquiry Seminar that best suits their needs as new college writers and thinkers.
-In this process, incoming students are provided with materials to help them make a decision about the classroom environment that will best support their critical reading and writing development.
+The Writing Program's First-Year Writing Seminar Selection process empowers first-year students to select the Academic Inquiry Seminar (AIQS) that best suits their needs as new college writers and thinkers.
+The AIQS is the first course in the Unified General Education Requirement's Written, Oral, and Multimodal Communication sequence.
+In our selection process, incoming students are provided with materials to help them make a decision about the classroom environment that will best support their critical reading and writing development.

-In the sections below, you will find answers to commonly asked questions about DSP.
+In the sections below, you will find answers to commonly asked questions about this process (sometimes also called "Directed Self-Placement" or DSP).

-DSP is a guided activity that empowers first-year students to select an Academic Inquiry Seminar that best suits their needs as new college writers and thinkers.
-As part of their matriculation "Roadmap," new students are provided with materials to help them make this decision, including descriptions of the courses available to them, a questionnaire about their writing and reading experience, and a reading and writing activity that they self-assess with criteria provided to them.
+Our First-Year Writing Seminar selection process is a guided activity that empowers first-year students to select an Academic Inquiry Seminar that best suits their needs as a new college writers and thinkers.
+This activity is part of the Roadmap, and it asks students to choose which kind of course will best support their development.
+Students will be provided with materials to help them make this decision, including course descriptions and other information.

 • Foundations Seminars - for students who need or want support while developing strong writing habits and acclimating to college-level writing;